Mathematica: TIPS for living with the user-contributed MTools for Object-Orientation (until a vendor-supported OO solution is eventually provided)

 Pro: MTools fields can carry MTools objects, and you can chain calls: obj1.obj2.f2

-Pro: Given that Objectica seems to be dead, MTools seems to be the only practical contender for use on a substantial modelling project requiring OO in Mathematica.
+Pro: Given that Objectica seems to be dead, MTools seems to be the only practical contender for use on a substantial modelling project requiring classes and OO in Mathematica (if you don't count Abstract Data Types using TagSetDelayed)

 The not so good

 Please note that identification of these short-comings it NOT a complaint about MTools!
-Rather, it serves to help identify requirements that a robust vendor-supported OO solution would need to satisfy.
+Rather, it serves to help identify requirements that a robust vendor-supported OO solution (with fully built-in notations and IDE support) would need to satisfy.

-Con: No obvious "built in" way to separate interface and implementation (although it might be possible to HACK with some coding gymnastics).
+Con: No obvious "built in" way to separate interface and implementation (although it is possible to HACK with some coding gymnastics and requires some manual coding discipline).

-Con: Mathematica: MTools: Argument pattern matching does not respect inheritance (undermines design-by-contract and heaps of Design Patterns)
+Con: Mathematica: MTools: Argument Pattern strong type matching does not intrinsically respect inheritance (makes implementing design-by-contract and some Design Patterns less convenient).
+But you can use PatternTests with Webel MAll extensions.

-Con: The Wolfram Workbench editor only has a limited ability to see the method functions (and their arguments), which might be due to limitations in the not-so-spectacular Mathematica function documentation approach.
+Con: The Wolfram Workbench editor only has a limited ability to see the method functions (and their arguments), which might be due to limitations in the not-so-spectacular Mathematica function documentation approach, which is not "method friendly".

 Con: The Mathematica Notebook editor does not see the field accessors, which is particularly annoying if you wish to enjoy chaining MTools objects - yet another reason Mathematica needs fully-fledged vendor-supported OO.